ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

    This parameter is encoded as a CBOR byte string, whose value is the binary encoding of a CBOR array.
 The format of the encoded scope MUST follow the data model AIF-PUBSUB-GROUPCOMM defined in {{scope}}.

+   The textual format specified in {{Section 3.1 of RFC9594}} is not used in this application profile (OPT1).

 * 'audience': Required identifier corresponding to either the Broker or the KDC.

 Other additional parameters can be included if necessary, as defined in {{RFC9200}}.